 With the sun still blazing we decided to start by having a compete repack of our rucksacks to return them to normal after having consolidated into only one on Bohol.
 We also took the chance to put some laundry in given nothing had dried properly in the dampness at the last place and some of our thicker colder weather clothes, like hoodies we’d used in the mountains needed washing.

 Siquijor is known for its marine reserves and snorkeling spots and there was one less than 5 minutes walk away.
-So We packed our snorkel, waterproof camera and beach gear and headed there.
-We took the wrong track down to the beach, it was a cow track, literally there were cows on it.
+So we packed our snorkel, waterproof camera and beach gear and headed off We took the wrong track down to the beach, it was a cow track.
+Literally there were cows on it.
 We paid our 50 pesos environmental fee at a hut and hit the water.

 The next morning we had breakfast at the owner’s restaurant on the main road and tried to decide how to get around the island.
 Everyone here rents scooters but with Marie not confident she can ride a scooter well enough to put Emma on the back we had a debate as to whether to do that or hire a three wheeler.
 We asked one of the drivers and it was going to be 3 times the price for a day tour.
 That sealed it, even if we only did one thing on a scooter and ditched it for a 3 wheeler it wouldn’t cost anymore.

 By the time we’d made up our minds all the scooters for our place were hired out so they took us to the shop across the road and the guy there rented us his motorbike.
-Most of the 125CC local bikes are small and semi-automatic, meaning you have gears but not clutch.
+Most of the 125CC local bikes are small and semi-automatic, meaning you have gears but no clutch.
 All 4 gears are down (which took Marie a bit of getting used to).
 A tidy bike the engine barely ticked over.
 Marie’s helmet was basically a bit of polystyrene in a bit of plastic, the chin strap was fixed and tied with a knot.
 It was too big but it stayed out of her eyes.
 Emma’s was better, a newer BMX helmet.
 We had the tank filled, all 3 litres of it.
-Fuel was out it from recycled glass old Pepsi bottles.
-It costs 50 pesos a litre, almost as much as the 250 pesos bike hire.
+Fuel was put in from recycled glass old Pepsi bottles.
+It costs 50 pesos a litre, almost as much as the 250 pesos bike hire for the day.

 We headed back on the main road which was still quieter than any road on Bohol.
 We stopped to check out a cemetery and discovered there was a track to the beach opposite so had a snack break on the beach.
 A few boys were playing basketball on the court behind us.
 Basketball courts are a common sight in the Philippines, even small places will have one, a hang over from when it was US territory post the Spanish rule.

-When we hit our village we continued through and then through the town.
+When we hit our village we continued through and then through the next town.
 We headed to a beach known as being a great snorkeling and sunset place.
 The marine reserve was set off the shore, swimable if you are a confident swimmer no one in the water was venturing that far.
 Emma got in for a snorkel, Marie stayed with the valuables.
-After we had a great chat to a British couple who had come the opposite way around the island a large part of we were going.
+After we had a great chat to a British couple who had come the opposite way around the island.
 We got back to our digs before dusk.

 With dinner options being limited in our village we’d checked out an Italian place a couple of kilometres away on the edge of the town.
 With technically having the bike for 24 hours we decided to risk riding in the dark to eat there.